juliushaertl/phpdoc-to-rst/docs/api/JuliusHaertl/PHPDocToRst/Extension/Extension.rst

 		.. rst-class:: phpdoc-description

 			| This method will be called to check if a certain element should
-		| be rendered in the documentation.
+			| be rendered in the documentation\.

 			| An example extension that makes use of it is PublicOnlyExtension

 		:param \\phpDocumentor\\Reflection\\Element $element: